ghostandthemachine/sketchpad/README.md

 	- Search `meta F`
 	- Search-replace `meta shift F`
 	- Search-replace-all `meta control F`
++ Mark occurences
+	- Mark a word `(mark "word-to-mark")`
+	- Clear all marked occurences `(mark)`
 ####Buffer edit actions

 In addition to all of the copy, paste, undo, redo, etc., commands all of the common IDE edit actions are available.
-All of these edit actions are macro recordable and include:
+All of these edit actions are macro recordable and include.

+#### Edit actions from `sketchpad.buffer.action`

 + Recordable edit actions that support macro recording and playback:begin-line "meta LEFT"
 - selection-begin-line